Here we have 5 Steps to Start Earning a Premium Return on Your Holiday Rental Investment

 First and foremost, give your guests what they want.

 In their own ways, your guests will tell you what you need to do to make your rental property perfect.
-They will offer you feedback – sometimes subtly – that directs you toward the improvements you need to make to turn a good business into a great one.
-Listen to this feedback carefully, remaining open to any suggestions that your guests make.
+They will offer you feedback – sometimes.
+That directs you toward the improvements you need to make to turn a good business into a great one.
+Listen to this feedback, remaining open to any suggestions that your guests make.
 You are in the service business, after all, and you should feel a strong drive to give your guests what they want.

-Following these steps, you may surprise yourself at just how rapidly you can start earning a premium return on your rental property investment – even if you do not currently consider your investment to be a premium rental property.
+Following these 5 Steps to Start Earning a Premium Return, you may surprise yourself.
+How you can start earning a premium return on your rental property investment.
+Even if you do not currently consider your investment to be a premium rental property.